chronohq/puff/README.md

 ### Print UUIDs as Hexadecimal Strings

 By default, Puff generates version 7 UUIDs, but version 4 is also supported.
-Use `puff uuid --help` for more details.
+Use `puff uuid --help` to view available command options.

 ```bash
 # Print two version 7 UUIDs in the standard dashed format